The Truth About Migraine

 When I moved to California, my work, the dry air, and pressure changes made everything worse.
 I made a promise to myself that I would seek out a doctor specializing in headaches and migraines.
 It still took me a few tries.
 One doctor tested me for epilepsy despite never having had symptoms to suggest it.
 I kept searching until I found a specialist several counties south of me.
 They didn’t accept insurance but I was so desperate I didn’t mind paying out of pocket.
 I made an appointment with Dr. Molly and she changed my life.

 She understood the realities of what I was feeling and sympathized with the terrible experiences I had had in the past.

 The detailed symptom and trigger tracking that one doctor had critiqued as being obsessive-compulsive, she recognized for what it was.
 It was a desperate attempt to take control of my diagnosis and life

 I felt like I could finally move forward with life.

 Don’t get me wrong, there have been a few low points:

 - It has taken many months to find a combination of medications that work for me, and it still has it’s very unpleasant side effects.

-- These months have been riddled with many unpleasant side effects such as gaining 20 pounds in 2 months and experiencing mood alterations.
+- These months have been riddled with many unpleasant side effects.
+I gained 20 pounds in 2 months and experienced mood alterations.
 After all, people react to medications differently.